What is Sales Enablement

 Your clients may not have the same level of expertise in your field as you do.
-So, make sure that you’re sharing all important information with them.
+So, make sure that you’re sharing all the important information with them.
 Doing so will create more confidence and trust in you in each step of the process.

 Maintain a high standard of communication

 A large part of making your client feel special is responding to their questions and comments.
 Especially in a timely manner.
 All so they know they’re one of your top priorities.
-This means that you should never take more than one business day to respond to an email or phone call (unless you have a really good excuse).
+This means that you should never take more than one business day to respond to an email or phone call (unless you have a fantastic excuse).

 Be good with feedback

 Lastly, it’s crucial that you lay the foundation down.
 Creating a place your clients feel comfortable being as honest and open with you as they need to be.
 If not, they’ll feel like their ideas and concerns aren’t being taken seriously.
-They may want to move on to the next sales person that will make them feel at ease.
+They may want to move on to the next salesperson that will make them feel at ease.